This article may contain compensated links. Please read disclaimer for more info.

 French Word for Kiss

-In France, we have more than a French word for kiss, which can be confusing for French learners.
+By now, you have learned the ‘faire la bise’ meaning.
+However, the French have more than one word for kiss, which can be confusing for French learners.
 While these words have similar meanings and use, they are not exactly the same:

 UN BISOU.
 It is also a kiss, but it is warmer and more familiar or playful.
 It can be either on the cheek or on the mouth (e.g., mother and child), but it is not romantic.